lerouzic/simuQuantGen/Parameters.md

 The genetic variance remains around the initial value for N=100 and N=1000, but presents greater fluctuations for N=100 than for N=1000.
 As for N=10, drift exhausts the initial genetic variance.
 Indeed, we know from theory that the decrease of genetic variance over time can be written Va(t) = Va(0) (1-1/2N)^t (neutral case).
 Hence the greater N, the smaller the change in Va (the additive genetic variance) between time t and t+1.

-Let's now explore the effect of Population Size with selection (sel.strength set to 5).
+Let's now explore the effect of Population Size with selection (sel.Vs set to 5).
 We expect two phases: first directional selection towards the optimum and subsequently stabilizing selection.
 We look at the selection response (phenotypic mean across generations) to depict these two phases.